 Here I’ll talk at length about all the essential facts about EIN.
 You will learn why the EIN, also known as Federal Tax Identification Number or FEIN, is used to identify a business entity and why you need to protect this sensitive information.

-The EIN is the critical information you need for several important reasons; the main ones being able to pay your taxes, open a business bank account, apply for a loan, and many more, which we’ll cover in more detail below.
+The EIN is the critical information you need for several important reasons; the main ones being able to pay your taxes, open a business bank account, apply for a small business loan, and many more, which we’ll cover in more detail below.

 Arguably, the most important reason you need a tax identifier number is to run a business legally.
 You realize the importance of an EIN now, right?
 Here we need to note that your business tax ID number is not the same as your personal tax ID number – you need both for different reasons.